viclw17/viclw17.github.io/_posts/2023-04-01-unreal-utility-widget-list-view.md

 <img src="{{ site.url }}/images\2023-04-01-unreal-utility-widget-list-view\Screenshot_14.png" style="display:block; margin:auto;">

+However, note that at this point all the entry widgets are showing the default data (default text in text block here).
+We still need one more step to pass entry data to the widget to present.

-### Presenting the data in widget
+# Presenting data in widget

-What if we want to dynamically to pass data to entry widget to present?
+What if we want to pass custom data to entry widget to present?

 We have to utilize both **Entry Data** blueprint and
-**UserObjectListEntry interfac**e implemented in the **Entry Widget**.
+**UserObjectListEntry interface** implemented in the **Entry Widget**.

-First add the data as a variable to **Entry Data** object blueprint.
+First, add the data as a variable to **Entry Data** object blueprint.
 Make sure it is **public, Instance Editable and Expose on Spawn**.

 <img src="{{ site.url }}/images\2023-04-01-unreal-utility-widget-list-view\Screenshot_10.png" style="display:block; margin:auto;">

-Back in Entry Widget blueprint, right click to implement the interface event **Event on List Item Object Set** and pass the data from inside of variable to the widget to display (TextBlock for example here)
+Back in Entry Widget blueprint, right click to implement the interface event **Event on List Item Object Set** and pass the data from inside of variable to the widget to display (TextBlock for example here).

 <img src="{{ site.url }}/images\2023-04-01-unreal-utility-widget-list-view\Screenshot_8.png" style="display:block; margin:auto;">